About the KCM Numeracy Counts Academy

 - use fluency routines to teach, practice, and assess students' use of computational strategies

-- engage in HQIR
+- Engage in HQIR

 July-August Year Two